-Skimming a book just to check off that we’ve completed our reading for the day produces little learning.
-While it may put ideas into our brains, how does it change what we do?
-In education classes, we define learning as a change in behavior.
-In our leadership courses, we expect participants to change and grow as they complete each four-week course.
+Skimming a book just to check off reading for the day produces little learning.
+While it may put ideas into your brain, how does it change you?
+Educators define learning as a change in behavior.
+In our leadership courses, you will change and grow as you complete each four-week course.

-Women are presented with short teaching videos and short reading assignments from a pdf version of a book which they will read thoroughly.
-They are asked to reflect on these assignments both individually and with a group of women who take the course with them.
-Participants complete the courses by setting aside one hour a day to read, learn, think, and reflect.
+You are presented with short teaching videos and short reading assignments from a pdf version of a book you will read thoroughly.
+You will reflect on these assignments both individually and with a group of women who take the course with you.
+You are encouraged to set aside one hour a day to read, learn, think, and reflect.
 Pat Thorn, a certificate program graduate, said, “The questions and surveys helped me process the information, challenged me to look honestly at myself, and guided me to get in alignment with God’s heart.”